Gidntsquia/MRC-ARL_Nav_Team/README.md

 python3 main.py
 ```

+IMPORTANT: Make sure to turn the motors on before starting!
+There is a switch on the back
+middle right of the robot.
+A small red light near the switch will turn red and
+it will beep when the motors are on.

 The robot takes a few seconds to load up, then it will drive
 forward in a spiral shape!
 Note: the motor controller seems
-to only turn on after the code is run once.
+to only fully turn on after the code is run once.
 Only then will
 the robot start driving.
 The motor controller is finnicky.

 Team members: Addison Hanrattie, Jaxon Lee, Nicky Sremac-Saari, and Jordan White